Have any questions about Summit Day Planner? Get answers here.

 Summit works with iCloud, Google, and Outlook/Exchange calendars.
 Syncing with all of these calendars is handled through EventKit, which is Apple's secure calendar management system.
 When you give Summit permission to access your calendars, it will automatically sync with all of the calendar accounts you have added through the iOS Settings app (under Accounts & Passwords).

-If you've already added your calendar accounts in the Settings app and allowed Summit to access them, but you're not seeing them in Summit > Settings > Calendars, reach out through the Send Feedback view in the app and let us know what you're seeing so we can help you get them syncing.
+If you've already added your calendar accounts in the Settings app and allowed Summit to access them, but you're not seeing them in Summit > Settings > Calendars, check to make sure Calendar is enabled in iCloud in the Settings app.
+If it is, but you're still not able to see your calendars/events in Summit, go to the Settings app, then Calendar, and set Sync to "Events 6 Months Back" or "All Events".
+If that doesn't solve it, reach out through the Send Feedback view in the app and let us know what you're seeing so we can help you get them syncing.
 Thanks for your patience.
 Have a great day!

 If you're not able to edit the Event Name or other details, it's likely that the Calendar selected isn't editable (e.g. Holidays or Birthdays).
 If you change the Calendar first, are you able to edit the Event Name?
 If so, you can save time in the future by setting the Default Calendar in Summit Settings.

 There are a few ways to reschedule or postpone something: